nelson-n/cs-math-nn/README.md

 * Estimates Ordinary Least Squares (OLS) regression coefficients using Stochastic Gradient Descent (SGD) and tests the accuracy of estimated coefficients out-of-sample.

 #### :bangbang: to-do
+* Poker exercises: implement a card deck class with operations such as draw X cards, calculate probabilites of different hands given different stages of a game, implement riffle shuffle, et cetera.
 * Do some statistics work in Julia.

 ## Mathematics